manuel-vna/ITKnowledgeBase/README.md

 # ItKbProject
 IT Knowledge Base Project

-### Functionality

-This app provides a simple IT Knowledge Database.
+This apppication provides a simple IT Knowledge Database.
 Information you don't want to forget can be saved and organised by the usage of five data fields:
 Title, Category, Subcategory, Description and Source.
-You can save, edit and delete entries.
-Searching can be done by a general keyword or within one of the above fields specifically including a date search.
+You can save, edit and delete knowledge entries.
+Searching can be done by a general keyword or within one of the above fields specifically, including a search by the saving date of the entry.

 <br>

 ### Objective

-This project appreciates being used in practice but it was also built in a learning context.
-It covers specific areas of Android programming and tries to implement these in a good manner.
+The app was built in a learning context.
+This means besides its use case it covers specific learning aspects within the world of Android programming which it tires to implement in a good manner by using the latest methods and frameworks.
 These areas are:

 - #### Saving data in a local database
 Persistence Room library, Dao